Viaplay TV

 Viaplay TV is a Dutch commercial sports television channel owned by Viaplay Group.
 The channel was launched on SBS9 on 5 April 2024.
 On 14 March 2025, it started broadcasting on its own position, and started a supplementary premium service.

 History

 On SBS9's slot

 On 2 April 2024, Viaplay Group announced a partnership with Talpa under which SBS9 was renamed Viaplay TV effective 5 April.
 The channel was used to cross-promote the Viaplay streaming service by featuring broadcasts of selected sports properties from the service, such as Formula One, PDC darts, and Premier League football.

 Own channel

-On 14 March 2025, in anticipation for the start of the 2025 Formula One season, the channel split into 2, with the Viaplay TV name becoming a cable sports channel, while the former Viaplay TV channel position reverted back to SBS9.
+On 14 March 2025, in anticipation for the start of the 2025 Formula One season, the channel split into 2, with the Viaplay TV name becoming a cable sports channel, while the former Viaplay TV channel position reverted to SBS9.
 Viaplay TV also launched a premium channel, Viaplay TV+, initially available on ODIDO and DELTA, starting on the same day.